PrairieLearn/PrairieLearn/docs/assessment.md

 ## Assessment modules

-Instructors may optionally group their assessments by course modules, corresponding to course topics, sections or chapters of the course.
-This allows students to see all assessments corresponding to a particular module together, which can be useful for courses that use many different types of assessment sets (e.g, homework, exams, practice exams, worksheets, etc).

-By default, every assessment is assigned to the "Default" module.
-Instructors may assign an assessment to a specific module by setting its `module` property.
+Instructors may want to group their assessments by course modules (topics, sections or chapters in a course).
+When using `"groupBy" : "Module"` in `infoCourseInstance.json`, instructors can assign an assessment to a specific module by setting the `module` property in `infoAssessment.json`, as illustrated in the example above.
+If the property `module` is omitted, by default the assessment will have `"module" : "Default"`.

-For more information about assessment modules, see [Course configuration](course.md#assessment-modules).
+For more information about how to create your own assessment modules, see [Course configuration](course.md#assessment-modules).

 ## Assessment types